 Today Leonville is known for boudin and one of the best king cakes in Acadiana.
 You can find both at Champagnes Marche, winner of a blind king cake tasting and repeat champions at the Boudin Festival in Scott.
 Leonville also has several zydeco trail rides, a weekend celebration of music, food, camping, and horsemanship.
 These rides take place at the IFBS Lodge.

 Leonville is also the starting point for many events taking place on Bayou Teche including Top of the Teche and Fete Dieu du Teche, a floating eucharistic procession during the Feast of the Assumption.
-These celebrate sports and recreation on the Teche, the only National Water Trail in Louisiana.
-The volunteer organization responsible for the cleanliness of the bayou, allowing for more cultures events and recreation.
+These events celebrate sports and recreation on the Teche, the only National Water Trail in Louisiana.